 Bankruptcy can be a scary and daunting process.
 If you’re filing for bankruptcy in California, it’s best to seek bankruptcy services from a trusted Pasadena bankruptcy law firm who can walk you through the entire bankruptcy process and make sure that everything goes well in your filing.

 At the Law Office of Daniela Romero, APLC, we understand that bankruptcy is a difficult decision, which is why we want to help you through the process step-by-step and make it easy for you to get debt relief in California.
 We have a wealth of experience in the field, and our bankruptcy attorney in Pasadena, CA is dedicated to helping you file for bankruptcy as quickly and efficiently as possible.
-Fill out our form today to schedule a consultation and avail of our bankruptcy services today!
+Fill out our form today to SCHEDULE A PHONE CONSULTATION and avail of our bankruptcy services today!

 Bear in mind that those declaring bankruptcy in the Pasadena Area will be required to appear at a Federal Bankruptcy Court hearing.
 By choosing our law office, you can rest assured that you will be represented by a qualified bankruptcy attorney.
 We are tenacious advocates for our clients and will not back down.

 Our law firm alleviates our clients’ concerns about bankruptcy filing.
 If bankruptcy is something you must do, delayed filing will almost certainly result in increased financial losses.
 If you’re in need of debt relief assistance, contact us immediately to discuss your alternatives.